Jack Ryan (franchise)

 The Jack Ryan franchise consists of American action-thriller installments, based on the fictional titular character from a series of novels written by Tom Clancy.
 Various actors have portrayed the role.

 Despite inconsistency with its lead actors and crew members, the series has been distributed solely by Paramount Pictures since its inception.
 Mace Neufeld has produced every film in the series, with producing partner Robert Rehme co-producing Patriot Games and Clear and Present Danger, and Lorenzo di Bonaventura co-producing Shadow Recruit.
 With a combined unadjusted worldwide gross of $788.4 million to date, the films constitute the 57th highest-grossing film series.
 The films have been nominated for four Academy Awards, winning one for Sound Effects (now Sound Editing) in The Hunt for Red October (at the 63rd Awards).

 The continuity of the films does not follow the established timeline of the novels.
-In the book series, Patriot Games occurs before The Hunt for Red October, though the order was reversed in the film adaptations.
+In the book series, Patriot Games occurs before The Hunt for Red October, but the order was reversed in the film adaptations.
 Additionally, The Sum of All Fears departs significantly from its source material, with the events of the plot shifted from 1991 to 2002.
-Jack Ryan: Shadow Recruit (2014) was a reboot, and intended first film in a new film series.
-Due to mixed reception, a sequel was never made.
-Despite this, the franchise continues with the television series titled Tom Clancy's Jack Ryan, on Prime Video.
+Jack Ryan: Shadow Recruit was a reboot set in 2013, intended to launch a new film series.
+A sequel was planned, but was never made.
+The franchise continued with a television series titled Tom Clancy's Jack Ryan, on Prime Video until 2023.
+A currently untitled film, which continues the show's story, is set in active development.